venkateshk111/dev-to-posts/posts/terraform/02-tf-aws-ebs-ec2-replacement-fix.md

 canonical_url: null
 ---

-# How Adding an Additional EBS Volume to Existing EC2 Almost Broke My Terraform AWS Workflow and Threatened Our Project Deadline

 ## The Problem That Hit Me

 So there I was, working on our infrastructure at the office, feeling pretty confident about our Terraform setup.
 We had EC2 instances running smoothly, everything was working fine.
 Then came the request that seemed simple enough: "Can you add another EBS volume to our existing EC2 instance?"

 "Sure, no problem," I thought.
 How hard could it be, right?

 Well, that's when I ran into what became a proper nightmare.
-Every time I tried to add a new EBS volume to our already deployed EC2 instance using the terraform-aws-modules/terraform-aws-ec2-instance module, Terraform wanted to completely replace the entire instance.
-Not just add the volume – replace the whole thing!
+Every time I tried to add a new EBS volume to our already deployed EC2 instance using the [terraform-aws-modules/terraform-aws-ec2-instance](https://github.com/terraform-aws-modules/terraform-aws-ec2-instance) module, Terraform wanted to completely replace the entire instance.
+Not just add the volume, but replace the whole thing!

 ## Why This Was Such a Big Deal